ukhsa-collaboration/LOMA/README.md

 **2).
 Read-based taxonomic annotation** - Read-based taxonomic classification, standardization and summary reporting.\
 **3).
 Host read removal** - Identify and remove host-contaminant reads followed by merging of quality control results into summary reports.\
 **4).
 Assembly** - Assembly of reads into metagenome and polishing (contig error correction).\
 **5).
-Contig analysis** - Per-contig identification of closest taxonomic hits, identification of mobile genetic elements and calculation of contig summary statistics.\
+Contig analysis** - Per-contig identification of closest taxonomic hits, mobile genetic elements and contig summary statistics.\
 **6).
 Assembly binning** - Classify and bin contigs into individual metagenome assembled genomes (MAGs).\
 **7).
 Bin quality control** - Assess the quality of MAGs and merge bin QC and contig QC results into summary reports.\
 **8).
 Typing** - Subset MAGs (target species) and pass them on to individual subworkflows (run per-MAG).\